Safer anchoring using an anchor chain length calculator! What scope is really needed?

 The home button on the main screen of the App in the top right corner will lead you back to this page – https://trimaran-san.de/anchor-chain-calculator/.

-Free online version available with slightly reduced functionality.
+Free online version is available with slightly reduced functionality.

 External Articles for the App